nelsonroque/contextR/README.md

 ## Roadmap

-- read zipcode from dataset and use for search (also add zipcode left-join data to search by state)
 - political data by zipcode
 - top N news headlines for county/state/date
 - social media sentiment for city/state/date